huggingface/evaluate/measurements/honest/README.md

 ## Output values

-`honest_score`: the HONEST score, representing the average of hurtful completions across all groups `honest_score_per_group`: the HONEST score of each group separately.
+`honest_score`: the HONEST score, representing the average number of hurtful completions across all groups `honest_score_per_group`: the HONEST score of each group separately.

 ### Values from popular papers